Breast Lift (Mastopexy)

 - Has nipples and areolas that point downward.

-- Not planning on breastfeeding.
+- Understand the potential effects on breastfeeding.

-- Has breasts that are sagging, but adequate in size.
+- Has breasts that are sagging

 As a general rule of thumb to determine if you could benefit from a breast lift, place a pen in the crease underneath your breast, if the sagging tissue holds the pen in place without the use of your hands, you could likely benefit from a breast lift.